emilybagley/disgust_reversal_learning-stage2/results/video_ratings/VideoRatings.md

 <p>

-Running video rating analysis with <b>all</b> of the fear and disgust videos
+Running video rating analyses with <b>all</b> of the fear and disgust videos
 </p>